lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ~~~~~~
-{: #Fig-Archi title='3GPP network architecture'}
+{: #Figure-Archi title='3GPP network architecture'}

-The NBIoT architecture can send data by different paths, each path with different characteristics such as bandwidths,
+The Narrow Band Internet of Things (NB-IoT) architecture can send data by different paths,
+each path with different characteristics such as bandwidths,
 feedback, and layer two reliability and segmentation.
-{{Figure-Archi}} shows this architecture where the Network Gateway CIoT Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
-For example, a Dev sending from the Network Gateway Mobility Management Entity (NGW-MME) crossing the Network Gateway Serving Gateway (NGW-SGW) and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a reduced bandwidth from some bytes to hundreds of bytes only.
+{{Figure-Archi}} shows this architecture where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
+For example, a Dev using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a small bandwidth transmission from some bytes to one thousand bytes only.

 <!-- The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations:

 * Control Plane CIoT EPS Optimization for small data transmission.